Constraints on Metastable Dark Energy Decaying into Dark Matter: Introduction

-The explanation for a late-time accelerated phase in the Universe remains topic of much debate, which is related to the well known cosmological constant problem~\cite{d28dd6a75fda4c2eb0aa9e85b7da702e, Martin:2012bt}.
-In a different framework, there are many challenges when trying to embed such models in a more fundamental quantum gravity proposal.
-As an example we can mention the Swampland conjecture, which describes a whole inhabitable landscape of field theories that are inconsistent with string theory, including the stable de-Sitter vacua~\cite{Palti:2019pca, Heisenberg:2018rdu, Heisenberg:2018yae}.
-In the process of trying to understand the DE properties, we are faced with the recurring discussion in the literature concerning the issue of the stability of a de-Sitter phase.
-In the context of the late time Universe, a stable de-Sitter phase has shown either to be hard to achieve from fundamental physics or even to be inconsistent in different theoretical contexts.
-For example, it has been subject of a long debate whether a de-Sitter space is unstable due to infrared (IR) effects, as conjectured in Refs.~\cite{Polyakov:2007mm,Polyakov:2012uc, Valiviita:2008iv, Mazur:1986et, Mottola:1985ee}, for instance.
-An instability of a de-Sitter phase has also been obtained as a consequence of backreaction effects of super-Hubble modes.
-As shown in several works~\cite{Brandenberger:2018fdd, Abramo:1997hu, Mukhanov:1996ak, Finelli:2001bn, Finelli:2003bp, Marozzi:2006ky, Brandenberger:1999su}, the backreaction of super-Hubble modes could give a negative contribution to the effective cosmological constant, causing the latter to relax.
+The explanation for a late-time accelerated phase in the Universe remains a topic of much debate, which is related to the well-known cosmological constant problem~\cite{d28dd6a75fda4c2eb0aa9e85b7da702e, Martin:2012bt}.
+In~a different framework, there are many challenges when trying to embed such models in a more fundamental quantum gravity proposal.
+As~an example, we can mention the Swampland conjecture, which describes a whole inhabitable landscape of field theories that are inconsistent with string theory, including the stable de Sitter vacua~\cite{Palti:2019pca, Heisenberg:2018rdu, Heisenberg:2018yae}.
+In~the process of trying to understand the DE properties, we are faced with the recurring discussion in the literature concerning the issue of the stability of a de Sitter phase.
+In~the context of the late time Universe, a~stable de Sitter phase has shown either to be hard to achieve from fundamental physics or even to be inconsistent in different theoretical contexts.
+For~example, it has been subject of a long debate whether a de Sitter space is unstable due to infrared (IR) effects, as~conjectured in~\cite{Polyakov:2007mm,Polyakov:2012uc, Valiviita:2008iv, Mazur:1986et, Mottola:1985ee}, for~instance.
+An~instability of a de Sitter phase has also been obtained as a consequence of the backreaction effects of super-Hubble modes.
+As~shown in several works~\cite{Brandenberger:2018fdd, Abramo:1997hu, Mukhanov:1996ak, Finelli:2001bn, Finelli:2003bp, Marozzi:2006ky, Brandenberger:1999su}, the~backreaction of super-Hubble modes could give a negative contribution to the effective cosmological constant, causing the latter to~relax.